Rpct00ter/La_casa_IoT_de_papel--SmartHome--/README.md

-# La-casa-IoT-de-papel--SmartHome-
+# La-casa-IoT-de-papel (SmartHome)
-### It's my first solo IoT project and it designs an IoT system that acts as a smart home in a simulated cardboard house.
+## It's my first solo IoT project and it designs an IoT system that acts as a smart home in a simulated cardboard house.
 I used an ESP32 development board and multiple sensors connected through a breadboard.

 The system monitors:
 * temperature and humidity,
 * motion detection,
 * air quality / harmful gases,